nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s.md

 - 2 Linux machines for worker, ubuntu-22.04-x86_64 or your choice of Ubuntu OS image, cpu-su.1 flavor with 1vCPU, 4GB RAM, 20GB storage.
-- ssh access to all machines: [Read more here](../../../openstack/../openstack/create-and-connect-to-the-VM/bastion-host-based-ssh/index.md) on how to setup SSH to your remote VMs.
+- ssh access to all machines: [Read more here](../../../openstack/../openstack/create-and-connect-to-the-VM/bastion-host-based-ssh/index.md) on how to set up SSH to your remote VMs.

 ## Networking